Frank Hann: Western Australia 1896 - 1921

 By 1895 economic conditions had taken a downturn resulting in Hann walking off the station.
 He decided to try his luck in the north of Western Australia, so in 1896 with six Aboriginal companions and 67 horses he travelled overland from Lawn Hill to Halls Creek.
 Once in the west, despite being more than 50 years old, he carried out numerous expeditions partly financed by the government.

 In 1897 from a base at Nullagine, Hann explored the east Pilbara, and noticed creeks in the area flowed inland.
 He followed them expecting to find a large fresh water lake, but to his disappointment the lake turned out to be salt.
 Consequently, he named the feature Lake Disappointment.

 Hann's explorations covered a great deal of the state while searching for mineral wealth and pastoral prospects.
 From 1903 he based himself in a tent about 10 km east of Laverton.
 His expeditions from the locality (shown as "Hann's Camp" on modern maps), extended as far as the Petermann Ranges in central Australia and Oodnadatta in South Australia.
 He left a legacy having named over 500 geographical features, including the rivers Rudall, Isdell, Charnley and Phillips (now the Hann); lakes Yeo and Rason; and ranges Mackay, Sir Frederick Bedford and McFadden Range.

 In 1909 Hann shocked people in Perth by a report saying that he had an encounter with Wongi warriors north of Laverton, and regretted not shooting one as he wanted to get a skull for Fred Brockman to send to London.
 When outrage followed, he retracted his statement and later the authorities stated that he was just exaggerating, but was also no longer in the employ of the Surveyor General.
 Brockman subsequently wrote that Hann did get him a skull but it was from a person who had died four years earlier.

 Talbot

 Hann maintained an association with an aboriginal man, Talbot, who seems to have been an assistant and possible companion.
-Daisy Bates, a good friend Hann's recalled: "Talbot was as well educated as Frank Hann, and stayed with him, on terms of equality, at all hotels.
+Daisy Bates, a good friend of Hann's recalled: "Talbot was as well educated as Frank Hann, and stayed with him, on terms of equality, at all hotels.
 Talbot was a Normanton native, & a very well mannered man."